Replenio Help Center

 How does auto-PO work?

 Auto-PO monitors your stock levels and automatically creates Draft purchase orders when inventory drops below reorder points, for you to review and send.
-It is available on every plan — the Free plan automates reorder drafts for one supplier, while Growth and Pro automate all suppliers.
+It is available on every plan, across all suppliers.
 See Auto-PO.

 What Shopify Flow triggers are available?